glasgowcompbio/vimms/docs/controllers.md

 ## Evaluation

 ViMMS allows evaluation of simulation results using methods provided [here](https://github.com/glasgowcompbio/vimms/blob/master/vimms/Evaluation.py).
 These tools offer a convenient way to assess the performance and outcomes of your simulations.
+### Available Controllers

+ViMMS ships with several ready to use controllers.
+Common options include:

+* `TopNController` – standard Top‑N data dependent acquisition.
+* `WeightedDEWController` – a Top‑N variant with dynamic exclusion weighting.
+* `SmartROIController` – ROI guided fragmentation using adaptive scoring.
+* `FullScanController` – MS1 only acquisition useful for creating full scan datasets.

+All controllers share a common interface and can be extended to implement new fragmentation logic.

+### Writing mzML Output

+The `Environment` class provides `write_mzML` to export the generated scans.
+Set `out_file` or `out_dir` when constructing the environment to automatically write the mzML file once the run completes.